Handlers

 Loading and Configuring a Handler

-- Where that handler will connect, which user it connects to, and so on
+1. Where that handler will connect, which user it connects to, and so on.

 Note: Configuration details will vary by handler due to system differences.
 For example, the connection info required by a Remedy ARS system is very different than that required by an Amazon EC2 system.

 Configuration needs to be done in each environment.
-It is possible (even likely) that you will want your development, test, or production environments to connect to different environment systems for data and workflows.
+You will likely want your development, test, or production environments to connect to different environment systems for data and workflows.

 Using Handlers